Korean soccer club apologizes for putting sex dolls in seats

 FC Seoul said it was attempting to add “an element of fun” with the mannequins.
 The team said it was repeatedly reassured by Dalkom, the company that produced the mannequins, that they weren’t sexual products.

-But when providing its products for the stadium, Dalkom reused some of the mannequins it previously supplied to another company, which manages female video jockeys, after which some of the sex dolls were reportedly modeled, FC Seoul said.
+But when providing its products for the stadium, Dalkom reused some of the mannequins it previously supplied to another company, FC Seoul said.

-FC Seoul in the statement didn’t directly address criticism of why it chose to work with Dalkom, which does manufacture sex dolls, according to the company’s website, or why nearly all the mannequins at the stadium were female in design.
+The club’s statement didn’t directly address criticism of why it chose to work with Dalkom, which does manufacture sex dolls, according to the company’s website, or why nearly all the mannequins at the stadium were female in design.

-South Korea on Monday reported 15 fresh cases of the new coronavirus and one more death, bringing its totals to 11,065 cases and 263 fatalities.
+South Korea on Monday reported 15 new cases of the coronavirus and one more death, bringing its totals to 11,065 cases and 263 fatalities from COVID-19.
 Its caseload has slowed from early March, when it was reporting 500 new cases per day, allowing officials to relax social distancing guidelines, schedule a reopening of schools, and allowing the return of professional sports.

-K-League has advised players to avoid excessive goal celebrations, handshakes, spitting and talking closely with other players as part of its anti-virus measures.
+The K-League has advised players to avoid excessive goal celebrations, while handshakes, spitting and talking closely with other players on the field are banned as part of its anti-virus measures.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports